boraned/Disctance-Calculator-On-Coordinate-System/ReadMe.txt

 extra note: Alt+251 on the numlock returns "√"

-Feel free to comment any issues that you may have found in the code.
+Feel free to comment any issues that you may find in the code.